-What You Need To Do If You’re Hurt in a Wreck With a Semi-Truck
+What To Do If You’re Hurt in a Wreck With a Tractor-Trailer

 This wasn’t a passenger car or SUV that struck Gloria.
 It was a large, tractor-trailer truck.
 What difference does that make?
 Aren’t all wrecks the same?

-The answer is yes, and no. To an injured person, yes, it doesn’t matter if it was an 18-wheeler or a SUV that struck her.
+The answer is yes, and no. To an injured person, yes, it doesn’t matter if it was an 18-wheeler or an SUV that struck her.
 An injury is an injury, regardless of its cause.
-And yes, in some ways a big-rig wreck is like an auto wreck.
+And yes, in some ways 18-wheeler accidents are like auto wrecks.
 They’re both motor vehicle accidents, which means you need to call 911, make sure the police investigate, get a wreck report, get medical attention and notify your insurance companies, just like you would after any wreck.

 But a tractor-trailer wreck is different in very important ways.
 This article will briefly address some of the differences you need to know.